 Yes, please refer to question 4.1.
-Some legal grounds of Article 9 impose limitations on the purpose of the processing (e.g. preventive or occupational medicine; see question 4.1).
+Some legal grounds of Article 9 of the GDPR impose limitations on the purpose of the processing (e.g. preventive or occupational medicine; see question 4.1).
 Neither the GDPR nor the DSG contain regulations defining the scope of data use in the context of digital health.